fabianbormann/rocket5-react-blueprint/README.md

 # rocket5-react-blueprint
-A simple blueprint of a rust rocket.rs 5.x based backend with a react (cra) frontend
+A simple blueprint of a rust rocket.rs 5.x based backend with a react (cra) frontend using the Blockfrost API to interact with the Cardano ecosystem.

 ## Prerequirements